nhsconnect/gpconnect/pages/appointments/appointments_design.md

 - All available common (across all four systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.
 - <span class="label label-success">SELECTED</span> Date Range,  Urgent Care (UC) Disposition Code & Service ID, and Requesting Organisation Type are accommodated to support potential available appointment slot filtering (consumers can then apply further filtering, sorting at client side).
 The last 3 are required to support the use of GP Connect APIs by UC Services.

 {% include note.html content="The Search Filter specification is flexible to allow for further search parameters to be defined.
-Value sets will be defined for these to be used by subsequent Provider system slot access control functionality." %}
+Value sets will be defined for these to be used by subsequent Provider system slot access control." %}

 ## Maximum time span of diaries returned ##